-Despite the recent Brexit vote at present the UK employment market is buoyant and attracts large amounts of foreign nationals / overseas applicants applying for jobs.
-If you wish to work in the UK, it is essential to show you can communicate effectively verbally and in written form.
-Your CV is the best opportunity to demonstrate that.
-If badly written / designed your chances of being selected for an interview will be greatly reduced or minimal.
+Despite the ongoing Brexit situation, the UK employment market attracts large amounts of non-UK nationals / applying for jobs.
+To work in the UK, it is essential you can communicate effectively verbally and in written form.
+Your CV / Resume or LinkedIn Profile is the best opportunity to demonstrate that.
+Should it be badly written or designed your chances of selection for an interview will be greatly reduced or minimal.

 At present unless an EU national passport holder in order to work within the UK you need to hold a valid work permit or visa.
 You can obtain a work permit from your local British Embassy/High Commission.
-There are a number of different options to consider when applying for a UK visa the main ones are detailed below.
+There are several different options to consider when applying for a UK visa the main ones are detailed below.

 For the most up to date information on obtaining a UK visa take a look at the UK Border Agency website

 The Tier 1 General Visa replaces the previous Highly Skilled Migrant Programme (HSMP).
 This visa gives the holder the right to work without a employer needing to sponsor the work permit.
 Giving the Tier 1 Visa holder freedom of movement in the job market, including the right to establish a business or work on a freelance basis.

 The Tier 1 Visa has 4 sub-categories

 - Tier 1 HSMP Highly Skilled Visa – For highly skilled individuals without a job offer who can score sufficient points based on age, earning power, education and UK experience.
 This also gives the right to work without employer sponsorship for an initial period of 3 years.